Superheater: Front-end throttle

 A superheater increases the distance between the throttle and the cylinders in the steam circuit and thus reduces the immediacy of throttle action.
-To counteract this, some later steam locomotives were fitted with a front-end throttle placed in the smokebox after the superheater.
+To counteract that, some later steam locomotives were fitted with a front-end throttle, placed in the smokebox after the superheater.
 Such locomotives can sometimes be identified by an external throttle rod that stretches the whole length of the boiler, with a crank on the outside of the smokebox.
-This arrangement also allows superheated steam to be used for auxiliary appliances, such as the dynamo and air pumps.
+That arrangement also allows superheated steam to be used for auxiliary appliances, such as the dynamo and air pumps.
 Another benefit of the front-end throttle is that superheated steam is immediately available.
-With a dome throttle, it took quite some time before the super heater actually provided benefits in efficiency.
+With a dome throttle, it takes some time before the super heater actually provides an efficiency benefit.

 Cylinder valves

-Locomotives with superheaters are usually fitted with piston valves or poppet valves.
-This is because it is difficult to keep a slide valve properly lubricated at high temperature.
+Locomotives with superheaters are usually fitted with piston valves or poppet valves, because it is difficult to keep a slide valve properly lubricated at high temperature.

 Applications

 The first practical superheater was developed in Germany by Wilhelm Schmidt during the 1880s and 1890s.
-The first superheated locomotive Prussian S 4 series, with an early form of superheater, was built in 1898, and produced in series from 1902.
+The Prussian S 4 locomotive, with an early form of superheater, was built in 1898, and more were produced in series from 1902.
 The benefits of the invention were demonstrated in the UK by the Great Western Railway (GWR) in 1906.
-The GWR Chief Mechanical Engineer, G. J. Churchward believed, however, that the Schmidt type could be bettered, and design and testing of an indigenous Swindon type was undertaken, culminating in the Swindon No. 3 superheater in 1909.
+The GWR Chief Mechanical Engineer, G. J. Churchward, believed that the Schmidt type could be bettered, and the design and testing of an indigenous Swindon type was undertaken, culminating in the Swindon No. 3 superheater in 1909.
 Douglas Earle Marsh carried out a series of comparative tests between members of his I3 class using saturated steam and those fitted with the Schmidt superheater between October 1907 and March 1910, proving the advantages of the latter in terms of performance and efficiency.

-Other improved superheaters were introduced by John G. Robinson of the Great Central Railway at Gorton locomotive works, by Robert Urie of the London and South Western Railway (LSWR) at Eastleigh railway works, and Richard Maunsell of the Southern Railway (Great Britain), also at Eastleigh.
+Improved superheaters were introduced by John G. Robinson of the Great Central Railway at Gorton Locomotive Works, by Robert Urie of the London and South Western Railway (LSWR) at Eastleigh Works, and Richard Maunsell of the Southern Railway, also at Eastleigh.

-The oldest surviving steam locomotives with a superheater and the first narrow gauge locomotive with a superheater is the Bh.1 owned by the STLB and runs excursions trains on the Mur Valley Railroad in Austria.
+The oldest surviving steam locomotives with a superheater, as well as being the first narrow gauge locomotive with a superheater, is the Bh.1 owned by Steiermärkische Landesbahnen (STLB) in Austria, which runs excursions trains on the Mur Valley Railroad.